 ArchitectCarlos Nuno Lacerda

-From the architect.
+Text description provided by the architects.
 Designed as a large volume, with the entry markedly assumed by a gap between volumes, and enhanced by a sculpture panel that follows the entire entry route, the house shuts down the street contact and opens into the site through large glazed walls.
 A rigorous metric served as the basis for the house’s design and volumetric conception.
 The program was conceived according to functional requirements, and adjusted to the needs of the project, ensuring through the study of light, natural ventilation and circulation, a succession of different and adapted spaces with different uses.

 Thus, the compartments were designed with height differences, gaps and openings of light, resulting in a multitude of volumes that relate differently.
 On the other hand, there was a particular concern about the limits’ dilution between interior/exterior in the room, kitchen and gym/spa.
 This was seen as an extension to the outside through large glazed surfaces, taking the maximum advantage of the site and simultaneously ensuring adequate privacy, achieved through the design of landscape architecture.